stitchdata/docs/_account-security/billing-faq.md

       - question: "How does Stitch billing work?"
         anchor: "stitch-billing"
         answer: |
-          Plans are based on the volume of rows and events synced per month.
+          Plans are based on the volume of rows and events replicated per month.
 Each plan has a monthly allotment of replicated rows.

           In addition, access to some integrations depends on the type of plan you select.
 To use Stitch's Paid integrations, you'll need to select a paid plan.